-A. Tenure and Tenure Track:
+Tenure and Tenure Track:

-A Tenure and Tenure Track appointment is made with a person who devotes full time to duties at the College on a continuing basis.
-The comprehensive search procedures described above apply only to appointments of this type.
-Ordinarily persons receiving tenure-track appointments must hold a terminal degree in their field.
+A tenure and tenure-track appointment is made with a person who devotes full time to duties at the College on a continuing basis.
+The comprehensive search procedures described in the Faculty Hiring Guide apply only to appointments of this type.
+Ordinarily, persons receiving tenure-track appointments must hold a terminal degree in their field.

-B. Term Renewable:
+Associate Professor Term Renewable:

-A Term Renewable appointment is made with a person who devotes full time to duties at the College for a specified length of time, without the obligation to reappointment.
-Such appointments and the nature of the responsibilities shall be made by the Provost & Vice President for Academic Affairs after consultation with the Dean of the School and appropriate Department Chairpersons or Program Directors.
-The Provost shall inform the Rank & Tenure Committee of the number of such appointments at the initial meeting of the Committee in the Fall Semester of each year.
-The teaching effectiveness of faculty members with temporary appointments shall be periodically reviewed by the Dean of the School and appropriate Chairpersons and Program Directors.
+An Associate Professor Term Renewable appointment is made with a person who devotes full time to duties at the College for a specified length of time, without the obligation to reappointment.
+Such appointments and the nature of the responsibilities shall be made by the Vice President for Academic Affairs after consultation with the Dean and appropriate Department Chairpersons or Program Directors.
+For full-time Associate Professor term renewable faculty, the teaching load is specified in their terms of appointment letter.
+Beginning with the 2024 - 2025 academic year, term-renewable Associate Professors will receive five-year contracts.